PreferredAI/cornac/tutorials/add_model.md

 ## Summary

-In short, adding a recommender model to Cornac involves,
+In short, contributing a recommender model to Cornac involves,

 - Creating new files
     - [x] ./cornac/models/model_name/\_\_init__.py